mozart/mozart2/README.Windows.md

 * Tcl/Tk is in your PATH or its `lib` and `bin` subfolders are merged with Mozart ones
 * An environment variable `OZEMACS` is set to `<emacs>\bin\runemacs.exe`

+## Making Mozart 2 packages

+If you want to build setup files for Mozart, just type in your terminal :

+    C:> mingw32-make installer

+The new setup file will be located in your build directory.
+Two more CMake options are then available :

+* `-DISS_INCLUDE_EMACS=ON` will include your Emacs files in the package.
+* `-DISS_INCLUDE_TCL=ON` will include your Tcl/Tk files in the package.

+Please note that ActiveTcl is not redistributable without an OEM license.